Salesforce Review: Decide if the CRM Is Right for You

 Salesforce Process Builder

-Salesforce is fantastic for sales teams to automate as much of their process as possible – including admin work like expense reports and email follow-ups.
+Salesforce is fantastic for enabling sales teams to automate as much of their process as possible – including admin work like expense reports and email follow-ups.
 Salesforce’s Lightning Flow Automation tool can also be used to create workflows that help reps take the best actions throughout all stages of the sales process.
-Salesforce Essentials and Pro come with five workflow rules; Enterprise and Unlimited don’t impose any caps.
+Salesforce Starter and Professional come with five workflow rules; Enterprise and Unlimited don’t impose any caps.

 Salesforce’s automation is at the forefront of our guide to CRM automation, which shares in-depth info about how it works and which tasks are worth automating.